Table of Contents[Hide][Show]

 - Rapid Release – Like a chiropractor and a massage therapist built into one.
 This device is designed to release muscle tension and it works!
 I love this thing.

 - Myobuddy – A percussive heated massager that targets muscle and fascia.
 A lot of people use this for cellulite, I just use it for relaxation and fascia massage.

 - Wholetones 2Sleep Music – Uses soothing music with targeted sound frequencies to induce health benefits like stress reduction and better sleep… and yes, it works even for kids!
-They have recently come out with Christmas music as well!

 - Organic & Natural Mattresses – This was our gift to each other one year and we love our mattress.
 We have an Intellibed and love it, but My Green Mattress is also a great option and not as pricey.